docker-archive/infra-docker-proper/README.md

 You can also just use the image to pull out the docker-proper binary like this:

     $ docker run --rm fish/docker-proper --entrypoint cat /docker-proper/docker-proper > docker-proper

+If you specify `-r 24h` the docker-proper and the container will sleep 24 hours and then repeat the cleanup.
+This is useful if you don't want to create a cronjob for this.